CloudLabsAI-Azure/Azure-Well-Architected-Framework/05-Exercise-5-Security.md

    ![](./media/ex5-task5-06.png)

-6. Under Recommendation, Click on **Secure management ports** and select **Management ports of virtual machines should be protected with just-in-time network access control**.
+6. Under Recommendations, Click on **Secure management ports** and select **Management ports of virtual machines should be protected with just-in-time network access control**.

    ![](./media/ex5-task5-02.png)